danfairs/fez.djangoskel/README.rst

 =====

 Install fez.djangoskel using easy_install.
 This should also install paster as a dependency.
-You should then be able to see two new templates available::
+You should then be able to see four new templates available::

   $ paster create --list-templates